platy-org/pdum-genome/contributions/example-hes12.md

 _Platynereis_ sequence from a peer-reviewed journal, find it on the genome, and propose a name for it.
 This is the easiest case, where someone else has done the hard work of calculating the phylogenetic trees and actually proposing a name for the sequence.
 Here I will just make sure that I find an XLOC that represents this known gene beyond reasonable doubt.
+(NOTE FROM DUYGU: It would be good to explain what XLOC is)

 I have a soft spot for _hes12_, a gene that (among other things) marks the [chaetoblast cells at the base of the chaetal